 The Boy – horror film review

-Follow his rules….
+Follow his rules…

-An American nanny (Maggie from The Walking Dead – AKA Lauren Cohan) takes up a position in the scary British countryside (isolated ivy covered manor with creepy statues alert!) and gets more than she bargained for, finding out the child in her care is actually a doll named Brahms.
+An American nanny (Maggie from The Walking Dead – AKA Lauren Cohan) takes up a position in the scary British countryside – isolated, ivy covered manor with creepy statues alert – and gets more than she bargained for, finding out the child in her care is actually a doll named Brahms.
 And Brahms has rules.
 And a silly, pretentious name.

-Of course the usual horror clichés and some of it felt reminiscent of a million other scary films.
+Of course the usual horror clichés were present and most of it felt reminiscent of a million other scary films.
 Creepy attic scene – check.
 Old photographs found during creepy attic scene – check.
 A ‘you’re only ever gonna see a storm this bad once in your lifetime’ type of storm whilst finding old photographs in attic scene – check.
 But we all like stuff like that right?
-Oh and potential romance with the handsome Mr Darcy guy who happens to be the only person living nearby – a check for that one too.
+Oh and potential romance with the handsome-but-dull Mr Darcy guy who happens to be the only person living nearby – a check for that one too.